Call for Papers

 Website submission: Papers should be submitted to EasyChair.

-Formatting guidelines: Both full and short papers must be formatted in PDF according to the new CEUR-ART style using the two-columns template.
+Formatting guidelines: Both full and short papers must be formatted in PDF according to the new CEUR-ART style using the one-column template.

 Latex users should modify the following code placed at the start of the Latex document as follows: